 There’s a lot of debate about whether or not GABA passes through the blood-brain barrier (BBB).
 This means that we don’t really know whether or not GABA works through the brain or central or peripheral nervous system and, to a broader extent, if it really works when taken supplementally.

-The FDA and the United States Pharmacopeia (USP) — a guidebook describing all drugs, chemicals, and pharmaceuticals — say that GABA supplements are safe.
-While the FDA doesn’t regulate supplements, meaning that they can’t be used to treat or cure a medical problem, having a stamp of safety approval from both big organizations is good.
+The FDA and the United States Pharmacopeia (USP) — a guidebook describing all drugs, chemicals, and pharmaceuticals — say that GABA supplements are safe.⁸ ¹⁹ While the FDA doesn’t regulate supplements, meaning they can’t be used to treat or cure a medical problem, having a stamp of safety approval from both big organizations is good.

-On the other hand, most scientific studies give 100-125mg daily when researching supplemental GABA.
-Other people say that you can take up to 5g (5,000mg) of GABA without experiencing adverse side effects (though consumers report that side effects start at 1g or less daily).
-One study gave people up to 18g of GABA and GABA-creating compounds for four days to see what would happen.
-Though participants experienced breathlessness, burning sensations in their throats, blunted HGH levels, and increased prolactin, none experienced “overdose” symptoms.
-(We seriously recommend against taking anything close to this much GABA except under medical supervision.)
+On the other hand, some researchers suggest that you can take up to 5g (5,000mg) of GABA without experiencing adverse side effects (though consumers report that side effects start at 1g or less daily).
+One study gave people up to 18g of GABA and GABA-creating compounds for four days to see what would happen.²¹ Though participants experienced breathlessness, burning sensations in their throats, blunted HGH levels, and increased prolactin, none experienced “overdose” symptoms.
+(We seriously recommend against taking anything close to this much GABA unless explicitly directed to by a doctor.)

 When it comes to figuring out your ideal dose, know you’ll have to experiment to find the right amount for you.
+Though GABA is a relatively safe supplement, taking too much can be uncomfortable, so start at the lowest recommended dose (or, if you’re sensitive to medications, half).
 Like all supplements, this should be done under the supervision of a medical professional who will have decent judgment about how much will be the right dose for you.

 Sometimes, supplemental GABA can make breathing feel difficult.
 This might feel like tightness in your chest, burning feelings, or overall shortness of breath.
 Experiencing problems breathing is often a sign you’re taking too much GABA because of how GABA interacts with your peripheral nervous system.
 For the most part, it goes away quickly but is an important — and somewhat distressing — sign to pay attention to.